rbowen/presentations/droidcon_keynote/slides.md

 * The membership selectes the board, and any new members, each year.
 * PMC selects new committers, and new PMC members
 * Each PMC determines what the criteria are for selecting new project members

 ---
+## What does the Board do?

+* The boring stuff ...
+    * Ensures the bills are paid
+    * Ensures we're not breaking the law
+    * Ensures that projects are behaving in ways likely to lead to success

+---
+## Open is more than just a list of rules

+---
 ## The Four Opens
 * Open Source